TutorialsWallet utilitiesClaim a credential

 Create a new project

-Please follow the detailed instructions to Create a new XCode project and add your organisation’s identifier.
+Please follow the detailed instructions to Create a new Xcode project and add your organisation’s identifier.

 Create a new project